Home/Blog Center/Baby

-In this guide, we’ll explain the difference between cleaning, sanitising, and sterilising, and why sterilising matters.
-We’ll also go through simple ways on how to sterilize baby bottles, when sterilising is needed, and which methods work best at home or when travelling.
-Let’s get into it!
+In this guide, we'll explain the difference between cleaning, sanitising, and sterilising, and why sterilising matters.
+We'll also go through simple ways on how to sterilize baby bottles, when sterilising is needed, and which methods work best at home or when travelling.
+We also match sterilization methods with bottle materials.
+Let's get into it!

 Difference Between Cleaning, Sanitizing, and Sterilizing